jlbradley1844/jlbradley1844.github.io/_drafts/I'll-pass-on-Bitcoin.md

 bitcoin wallet is an investment, with the risks that entails.

 What about the analysis of bitcoin-denominated transactions?
-I'm not sure that is worth bothering since those are practically nonexistent; when you see a price in bitcoins, it is pegged to a denomination like dollars behind-the-scenes.
-The currency risk to the seller is too great.
-A rapid run-up in the value of BTC will cause the seller's prices to quickly become uncompetitive; a rapid fall in BTC will suddenly expose sellers to selling at prices in which they cannot possibly cover their costs.
+I'm not sure that is worth bothering since those are practically nonexistent;
+when you see a price in bitcoins, it is pegged to a denomination like dollars behind-the-scenes.
+The currency risk to the seller is too great to do otherwise; a rapid run-up in the value of BTC will cause the seller's prices to quickly become uncompetitive and a rapid fall in BTC will suddenly expose sellers to selling at prices in which they cannot possibly cover their costs.

 ------------

 I personally don't like bitcoin for a number of reasons.
 I listed many of these above.
-But in addition to those listed above, there are two heuristics that lead me to believe that BTC is a failed project:
+But in addition to those listed above, there are two final heuristics that lead me to believe that BTC is a failed project:

-1. To date, there is no efficient, effective way of integrating bitcoin into commerce.
+1. To date, there is no efficient, effective way of integrating bitcoin into ecommerce; no open-source framework with a HOWTO to get you started on integrating it seamlessly for commerce.
 I have numerous HOWTOs and books on how it works in theory and how to get "involved" in the community, how to "load your wallet," and all that nonsense.
 I have not yet seen a book on frameworks for easily facilitating transactions.
 The lack of such a focus would seem to mean that bitcoins are not solving a problem that developers have.
 Were the community truly serious about using bitcoin for COMMERCE, this would be the significant problem.
 The goal should be to make this as easy to use as Stripe.
-Instead, the goal seems to be to create more demand for the currency.

 2. There has been no concern whatsoever about the volatility of BTC as a currency.
 For all of the hoopla about BTC eliminating the need for